firefly-cpp/AST-Monitor-web/README.md

 - Create a new PostgreSQL database.

-- Navigate to the database/creatingDBscript.sql file and run it in the query to set up the database schema.
+- Navigate to the `database/creatingDBscript.sql` file and run the query to set up the database schema.

 4. **Create an environment file:**